dalemorris2021/risk-board-game/README.md

 ## Testing the Project

-### Testing Platform

-Project testing has been automated using the .NET xUnit framework.

-### Running Tests

 To run the project tests, run the following command:
 ```sh
 ./test.sh
 ```

+### Testing Platform

+Project testing has been automated using the .NET xUnit framework.

 ### Test Cases